 The party last night was a blast and you don't regret a minute of it.
 This morning is a different story.
 Now you're tired, cranky, nauseous, and absolutely miserable.
 You're hungover.

 No matter who you are or how much alcohol you drank, the symptoms of a hangover are pretty universal.
 While there are ways that you can prevent a hangover, that doesn't do you much good at the moment.

 The stages of hangovers may be common, but the severity of yours will vary.
 The time it takes to recover will as well; some hangovers last just a few hours and others can have you feeling ill all day, or at least until you get a good amount of sleep.

 Stage 1: Where Am I and What Happened?

 Maybe you remembered to set your alarm and maybe you didn't.
-None the less, those first few moments of being awake bring a few questions.
-You'll groggily look around the room and figure out if you're in your own bed or barely made it to the sofa.
+Either way, those first few moments of being awake bring a few questions.
+You'll groggily look around the room and figure out if you're in bed or barely made it to the sofa.
 Then, you'll try to piece together the last few hours of the night before.

-Hopefully, it's pretty easy for you and you can remember the cab ride home or your designated driver dragging you inside.
-If you need a little help, you'll probably turn to your phone and check call logs, messages, and photos to see if you said or did anything that wasn't cool.
+Hopefully, it's pretty easy and you can remember the cab ride home or your designated driver dragging you inside.
+If you need a little help, turn to your phone and check call logs, messages, and photos to see if you said or did anything that wasn't cool.
 A quick stop by your favorite social media platforms may not be a bad idea, too.

 With luck, you can shake off the dreariness, head to the kitchen for water, and rethink your decisions for next time.
-The hangover can be a powerful deterrent for future parties, just as long as you remember how you felt in this round.
+The hangover can be a powerful deterrent for future parties as long as you remember how you felt in this round.

 Stage 2: The Need for Instant Relief